Neshaminy State Park

 Fishing: A variety of warmwater fish species can be found in this stretch of the Delaware River and Neshaminy Creek.
 Common species are largemouth and smallmouth bass, muskellunge, catfish, and various panfish.
 The park is also a popular area in the spring for the annual run of striped bass.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hiking: 4 miles of trails

-Logan Walk: This is the original drive to the former Robert Logan Home, which has been removed.
+Logan Walk (0.57 mile) is the original drive to the former Robert Logan home, which has been removed.
 The tree-lined walk is used by visitors for numerous recreational activities and serves as a park service road.
 The walk is paved and ADA accessible.